jugyo/named_emoji/README.md

 # NamedEmoji

-Named Emojis for the emojis on Campfire and GitHub.
+Named Emojis for OSX.
+Emojis are from Campfire and GitHub.

 See also: [Emoji cheat sheet](http://www.emoji-cheat-sheet.com/)